NextFerret/nextferret-linux/README.md

 By refusing Flatpaks,Snaps,conatiners and ostree the OS stays clean, predictable, and performant, while still allowing deep customization.
 Whether you want a minimal workstation, a gaming-ready desktop, or a fully customized development environment, NextFerretOS adapts to you — not the other way around.

 ---
+# Minimum Requirements
+---
+a processor with 1 or 2 cores that haves 1 GHz
+512MB or 2 GB of RAM
+---
+---
 # Screenshots
 ---
 # XFCE